oozoofrog/SwiftDemangle/README.md

 `SwiftDemangle` is a library designed for demangling Swift symbols, inspired by Swift's own `swift-demangle` tool.
 This library offers compatibility up to Swift version 6.0(maybe 6.1 too), providing an easy-to-use interface for converting mangled Swift symbols into a human-readable format.

+## What's New in 6.0.4

+- add swift package index documentation for swift 6.0

 ## What's New in 6.0.3

 - remove binary target